nbarn3s/twint/README.md

 - `twint -u username --since 2015-12-20` - Collect Tweets that were tweeted since 2015-12-20 00:00:00.
 - `twint -u username -o file.txt` - Scrape Tweets and save to file.txt.
 - `twint -u username -o file.csv --csv` - Scrape Tweets and save as a csv file.
-- `twint -u username --email --phone` - Show Tweets that might have phone numbers or email addresses.
+- `twint -u username -o file.json --json` - Scrape Tweets and save as a json file.
 - `twint -s "Donald Trump" --verified` - Display Tweets by verified users that Tweeted about Donald Trump.
 - `twint -g="48.880048,2.385939,1km" -o file.csv --csv` - Scrape Tweets from a radius of 1km around a place in Paris and export them to a csv file.
+**NEED TO TEST**
 - `twint -u username -es localhost:9200` - Output Tweets to Elasticsearch
-- `twint -u username -o file.json --json` - Scrape Tweets and save as a json file.
 - `twint -u username --database tweets.db` - Save Tweets to a SQLite database.
+- `twint -u username --resume resume_file.txt` - Resume a search starting from the last saved scroll-id.
+**NEED TO TEST, DON'T THINK IT IS WORKING**
+- `twint -u username --email --phone` - Show Tweets that might have phone numbers or email addresses.
+- `twint -u username --favorites` - Collect all the Tweets a user has favorited (gathers ~3200 tweet).
+**FAILS**
 - `twint -u username --followers` - Scrape a Twitter user's followers.
 - `twint -u username --following` - Scrape who a Twitter user follows.
-- `twint -u username --favorites` - Collect all the Tweets a user has favorited (gathers ~3200 tweet).
 - `twint -u username --following --user-full` - Collect full user information a person follows
 - `twint -u username --timeline` - Use an effective method to gather Tweets from a user's profile (Gathers ~3200 Tweets, including **retweets** & **replies**).
 - `twint -u username --retweets` - Use a quick method to gather the last 900 Tweets (that includes retweets) from a user's profile.
-- `twint -u username --resume resume_file.txt` - Resume a search starting from the last saved scroll-id.

 More detail about the commands and options are located in the [wiki](https://github.com/twintproject/twint/wiki/Commands)